2D setups

 Rayleigh-Taylor instability

-The following images show the evolution of the Rayleigh-Taylor instability setup:
+The following image shows the evolution of density the Rayleigh-Taylor instability setup:

 _images/setup_rayleigh_taylor.png